directus-labs/guest-authoring/getting-started-with-directus-and-flask/index.md

     ) // [!code ++]
 ```

-Then go to `http://localhost:3000` and you will see a page like this:
+Then go to `http://localhost:3000` in your browser and you will see a page like this:

 ![Home page displaying configured global data](home-page.png)

 ## Creating Pages With Directus